ZeettaNetworks/flux-composer/README.md

 ### `dispatcher.addStore(store)` ###

 Adds a store to the dispatcher.
-The store will receive any action dispatched. `store` is any object that has the `name` property as a string and the `notify` property as a function.
+The store will receive any action dispatched. `store` is any object that has the `name` property as a string and the `handleAction` property as a function.

 ### `dispatcher.dispatch(action)` ###

 Dispatches an action to all stores synchronously.
 An action can be anything you like but is usually an object.
-The stores will receive actions through their notify methods.
+The stores will receive actions through their `handleAction` methods.

 ### `dispatcher.waitFor(...stores)` ###

 Waits for the stores with the given names to be updated before returning.
 Give each store name as a separate parameter.
-This method must only be used within a store as it is being notified.
+This method must only be used within a store as it is being dispatched to.

 ## Notifier ##